aws/aws-cdk/packages/aws-cdk-lib/aws-appsync/README.md

 By default all AppSync allows you to use introspection queries.

-For customers that want to limit access to be introspection queries, `introspectionConfig` property can be set to `IntrospectionConfig.DISABLED` at creation time.
-To explicitly allow introspection, the `introspectionConfig` property should be set to `IntrospectionConfig.ENABLED`.If `introspectionConfig` is not set, the service will default to `ENABLED`.
+For customers that want to limit access to be introspection queries, the `introspectionConfig` property can be set to `IntrospectionConfig.DISABLED` at creation time.
+If `introspectionConfig` is not set, the service will default to `ENABLED`.
 CDK stack file `app-stack.ts`:

 ```ts